Jerrythafast/FDSTools/README.rst

 BGEstimate
 ~~~~~~~~~~
+v1.1.1
+    - Added option -p/--profiles which can be used to provide a previously
+      created background noise profiles file, from which starting values will
+      be read instead of assuming zero noise

 v1.1.0
     - Added a new option -g/--min-genotypes (default: 3).
 Only alleles that
       occur in at least this number of unique heterozygous genotypes will be